Michael Grose joined the UO music faculty in 2001 as associate

 Master of Music degrees from Northwestern University, where he was

-a student of Arnold Jacobs.
+a student of Arnold Jacobs beginning in 1981.
 After graduating from Northwestern, he

 continued his private study with Mr. Jacobs until 1998.
 Before